makerscraft/launch-kit/application/README.md

 - **NO GO:** people you shouldn't recontact later...

 _Important_: our billing solution is [Zoho Books](https://books.zoho.com).
 It's great and you should use it, but as for HelloSign, we'll implement it to improve the automation after batch #1.

+## Running the interview

+Two things to check:

+- **Expectations**: Le Wagon is a hard and challenging program.
+Students will start by learning the basics of code, OOP and software architecture during the 3 first weeks.
+Very interesting for sure, but that can be depressing for people with wrong expectations!
+Don't accept students who just want to "build their project but don't really care about code", or people who heard  that code is a hot topic and want to "know more about it".
+You need 300%-involved candidates, who deeply want to learn programming because they want to use it in their everyday-life, for finding a cool job or building products.
+People with wrong expectations will give up quickly because they'll find the program too hard and not "rewarding enough" during the first weeks.

+- **Smartness & Passion**: Le Wagon is not reserved to Mathematics PhD.
+However, the program is intense and candidates should be able to grasp new concepts quickly.
+It's 50% about fighting-spirit & motivation, 50% about brain skills.

+- **Sociability**: a lot of Le Wagon's magic comes from team spirit in each batch.
+For that you need sociable people, asking questions during morning talks when they don't get it, passionated about explaining to others what they've just understood, etc..
+Don't neglect that part duing the interview.